 (6) In this section —

-“continuing trustees” and “retiring trustees” have the same meaning as in section 9(3); and
+continuing trustees and retiring trustees have the same meaning as in section 9(3); and

-“instrument of discharge” means an instrument containing the consent or consents referred to in section 9(2) and executed in a case to which section 9 applies.
+instrument of discharge means an instrument containing the consent or consents referred to in section 9(2) and executed in a case to which section 9 applies.

 (7) For the purposes of a covenant against assignments, or against assignment without licence or consent, contained in any lease, underlease or agreement for a lease or underlease, a vesting under this section shall be deemed not to be an assignment.